StarryLeo/starry-vim/README.md

 For java users wanting to use eclim be sure to add `let g:EclimCompletionMethod = 'omnifunc'` to your .vimrc.local.

-## [Syntastic]
+## [ALE]

-Syntastic is a syntax checking plugin that runs buffers through external syntax checkers as they are saved and opened.
-If syntax errors are detected, the user is notified and is happy because they didn't have to compile their code or execute their script to find them.
+ALE(Asynchronous Lint Engine) is a plugin for providing real-time linting(checking syntax and semantics through running external linters) in Vim 8 while you edit your text files, and acts as a Vim [Language Server Protocol](https//langserver.org) client.
+This allows for displaying warnings and errors in files being edited in Vim before files have been saved back to a filesystem.

+ALE support a wide variety of languages and tools.
+See the [full list](https://github.com/w0rp/ale/blob/master/supported-tools.md).

 ## [Fugitive]